 Wanakurayama is the highest independent peak in Saitama Prefecture and a mountain that’s long been on my radar.
 Oddly for a Kanto Nihyakumeizan it is both secluded and unfamiliar.
 Once praised as the secret peak of Okuchichibu covered in giant momi fir, northern Japanese hemlock, and Veitch’s silver-fir until clear-cutting wreaked havoc as demand for timber soared during Japan’s postwar reconstruction.
 It should be emphasised that the Futase Ridge 二瀬尾根 from Lake Chichibu to the summit is a ‘dotted line’ meaning it’s not maintained as a general hiking route and takes upwards of five hours to reach the summit.
 Over the years there have been numerous mountain distress incidents.
-Do not attempt this hike unless you have experience in route-finding and make sure you carry a topographic map and handheld GPS device.

 According to my research there are no less than eight attack routes to the summit.
 Two of these are marked on the Yama to Kogen maps.
 Most popular being a solid line from Shogen Pass from the Yamanashi side as well as the Futase Ridge.
 The other six which aren’t range from difficult to maniac level; specifically the two sawa courses and the Hirumeshi Ridge ヒルメシ尾根 from Kawamata which has been all but abandoned.

 Day 1: Battling Up the Futase Ridge (10.5 km)